ioBroker/ioBroker/doc/STATE_ROLES.md

 * media.track           - (common.type=string) current play track id [0 - ~] (important the type is really "string" to be able to indicate absence of track with "")
 * media.tts             - text to speech
 * media.url             - url to play or current url
-* media.url.announcement - URL to play announcement
+* media.url.announcement - URL to play an announcement
 * switch.pause
 * switch.power.zone     - power zone